 Sports are a half-trillion-dollar-a-year entertainment industry that merits its own section in most newspapers—but media typically look at sports on their own terms: who won, who lost, who’s the greatest player.
 And almost all of that coverage is about the 1 percent of athletes competing at the highest levels of college and professional sport.
 We may be tempted to think of sports as a trivial sideshow, not part of the “real” business of building a society and working out our differences.

-With Contested, a one-hour broadcast produced for NPR’s State of the Re:Union, we set out to take a different kind of look, to tell stories exploring the role of sports in the lives of regular people; in particular, young people.
+With our multi-year project Contested we set out to take a different kind of look, to tell stories exploring the role of sports in the lives of regular people; in particular, young people.
 Sports often play a huge role in the aspirations of kids, and their parents, as they pursue the American Dream.
 Contested suggests that sports mirror American society in ways both encouraging and troubling.
+The first major iteration of the project was a one-hour broadcast produced for NPR’s State of the Re:Union that tells Durham, North Carolina–based stories about young athletes and their families (scroll down for short video profiles).
+Thanks to a grant from the National Endowment for the Humanities, the work on Contested continues.
+Stay tuned, there’s more to come.

 Meet the family of Thomas Schmidt, a high school lacrosse player in Durham, North Carolina.
 Thomas earned an athletic scholarship to Boston University after years of determined effort — and after large investments of time, and money, by his parents.
 Multiple traveling teams, individual strength training, recruitment camps, a plan for a “post-graduate” year playing lacrosse at a prep school: the Schmidts have gone to great lengths to help Thomas achieve his dreams as a lacrosse player.